Lautaroef/health-insurance/README.md

 - Easy to use

 ### How to run the project
 - Clone the repository
 - Run npm install
 - Run npm run dev
 - Open http://localhost:3000 with your browser to see the result

-### Deployed version
+### Demo version

-To access the deployed project, you can do it from the address: https://health-insurance-three.vercel.app/
+To access the demo project, you can do it from the address: https://health-insurance-three.vercel.app/

-### Screenshots
+### 📷 Screenshots
 ![](https://github.com/Lautaroef/health-insurance/blob/main/src/images/app1.png)
 ![](https://github.com/Lautaroef/health-insurance/blob/main/src/images/app2.png)
 ![](https://github.com/Lautaroef/health-insurance/blob/main/src/images/app3.png)